nuxburgring/nuxburgring.github.io/README.md

 Trackeporter is a prototype android application designed for the round 2 submission of the `#UnitedByHCL` challenge.
 Taking on the problem statement, the app features 4 different camera feeds and aims to create a seamless, engaging and complete experience for the fans at the race stands.

-Demo Video URL: < insert link here> (add a line for GitHub repo link, another for direct link to APK file) – at 8PM
+Demo Video URL: *insert link here*

 ---